jcs090218/JCSUnity/docs/ScriptReference/GameObject/2D/JCS_2DDynamicScene.md

 # JCS_2DDynamicScene

-Scene that are dynamic changes and manage under gameobject in the scene.
+Scene that are dynamic changes and manage under game object in the scene.